The United States to its citizens: "Stop kissing" birds because of salmonellosis

 - Keep birds and grooming supplies outdoors

-Centers for Disease Control United State It is advised to reduce infection SalmonellosisSupervising the children around the birds and “making sure that their hands are washed.”
-Do not allow children under the age of 5 to touch chicks, ducklings, or other birds, as they are more susceptible to the disease.
+Centers for Disease Control United State They advise, to decrease CUnagious from SalmonellosisSupervising the children around the birds and “making sure that their hands are washed.”
+Do not allow children under 5 years old to touch chicks, ducklings or other birds, Because they are more likely Of the disease.

-“Eggs collect frequently because they can get dirty in the nest.
-Discard broken ones.
+“He collects eggs a lot because In the nest it can get dirty.
+Discard the broken ones.
 Germs from the shell can enter the egg more easily through the cracked shell.
-Rub the dirt off the eggs with paper.
-Do not wash them because the water transmits more germs.”.
+Scrub the dirt off the eggs with the paper.
+No Wash them, because the water Offers more germs.